 Below I will go over the difference between federal student loan consolidation and private student loan refinancing/consolidation.
 Each has its own advantages and disadvantages, and my suggestion changes based on your situation.

-While I am no student loan expert by any stretch of the imagination, I do have a pretty good grasp on refinancing and consolidation and can help you out if you need it.
+While I am no expert on student loans by any stretch of the imagination, I do have a pretty good grasp on refinancing and consolidation and can help you out if you need it.
 Feel free to contact me if you have any questions!

 What is Student Loan Refinancing?